ganlanyuan/rocket/README.md

 ````

 ##### span #####
 `span` is used to create columns.
-Both fixed gutter (px, em, rem) and flexible gutter (%) are acceptable.
-If you use fixed gutter, you need set the parent element as a `wrap`, or using `span-calc`.
+You can use fixed gutter (px, em, rem) or flexible gutter (%).
+If you use fixed gutter, you need set the parent element as a `wrap`, otherwise you need use `span-calc`.
 ```` scss
 @include span($column, $columns, $gutter, $pull, $push, $float, $last)
 // $column: num